galette-community/docker/README.md

 ## How to use this image using docker command line

-**Important!**: If you are using a Galette version before 1.1.0, please use [the earlier version of these instructions](https://github.com/galette-community/docker/blob/1.0.4/README.md#how-to-use-this-image-using-docker-command-line).
-Following these instructions for earlier versions will not work, due to differences in volumes.
+**Important!**: Following these instructions for Galette versions earlier than 1.1.0 will **not** work, due to differences in volumes.
+If you are using a Galette version earlier than 1.1.0, please follow [the earlier version of these instructions](https://github.com/galette-community/docker/blob/1.0.4/README.md#how-to-use-this-image-using-docker-command-line)

 ---

 Galette has a really nice installer, that runs you through database setup and initial admin user creation.
-The installer creates a configuration file, which you will be interested in keeping on a volume outside the docker image, for reuse when you upgrade to a newer version.
+The installer creates a configuration file in the `config` folder, which you should keep on a volume outside the docker image, for reuse when you upgrade to a newer version.
+You also have the option to create files for advanced configuration in the same `config` folder (see step 6).

 Therefore it is really important that you follow this guide exactly.